 He said hello and asked my DOB.
 He then put it into his phone and gave me the parcel after taking a photo.
 He then left thanking me.

 The intent was there.
-The flow just didn’t support the final step.
+But the flow just didn’t support the final step.

-Based on the research and constraints, I proposed two phases:
+Based on the research and constraints, I proposed a two-phase strategy:

-We aligned on this and moved straight into execution.
+I got alignment on this and we moved into execution.

 I redesigned the flows around a simple principle used in UK physical retail: if someone looks under 25, check their ID.